 People Also Ask

 Ten years after LASIK, most patients continue to enjoy stable vision, though natural age-related changes can occur.
-It is common to experience presbyopia, which typically begins around age 40 and requires reading glasses for near tasks.
-The corneal tissue itself remains healed and stable, but conditions like dry eye or minor regression of the initial correction can develop over time.
-Routine eye exams are essential to monitor for these changes.
-For those who wore contacts before surgery, it is important to understand the long-term implications.
-At Liberty Laser Eye Center, we recommend reviewing our internal article titled Wearing Contacts After LASIK: What You Need to Know 10 Years Later for detailed guidance on this topic.
+It is common to experience presbyopia, which typically begins around age 40 and requires reading glasses for close-up tasks.
+Additionally, some individuals may notice a slight regression in their vision correction or the development of dry eye symptoms.
+Regular eye exams are essential to monitor these changes and ensure long-term eye health.
+For those considering contact lens use after a decade, it is crucial to understand the specific guidelines.
+For detailed professional advice on this topic, please refer to our internal article titled Wearing Contacts After LASIK: What You Need to Know 10 Years Later.
+Liberty Laser Eye Center emphasizes that while LASIK results are durable, ongoing care and routine evaluations remain important.